Baker Hughes Company (BKR) Class A USD0.0001

 But it's the Industrial & Energy Technology (IET) division that's been enjoying the strongest revenue momentum of late.
 This houses the company's gas technology and new energy activities.
 A strong growth driver here is the ongoing build-out of liquefied natural gas infrastructure (LNG), where capacity is set to increase by about 60% by the end of the decade, due to its place as a key transition fuel and role in improving energy security.

 We still think IET is likely to become a bigger part of the business in the next few years, as growth in oilfield services moderates, new energy operations start to scale, and service revenues from the installed base of LNG assets begin to flow.
-If Baker Hughes gets that right, it should improve margins and revenue visibility.
+It already accounts for the lion’s share of future orders with Gas Technology Services being the biggest component.
+We’re also supportive of the push to develop and sell more digital solutions across the client base.
+If Baker Hughes can continue these trends, it should hopefully improve margins and revenue visibility.

 The group boasts a robust balance sheet and impressive cash flows.
-That's currently supporting share buybacks and a prospective dividend yield of 2.6%.
-But as with any shareholder returns, there are no guarantees.
+That helps support share buybacks and a prospective dividend yield of 2.4%.
+But future shareholder returns can’t be guaranteed.

 Environmental, social and governance (ESG) risk